Saturday, April 11, 2020

 COVID 19 has decimated the world

-The coronavirus which doesn’t discriminate has also affected the country’s Prime Minister Boris Johnson, who according to the British media is in intensive care but health remains stable.
+The coronavirus, which doesn’t discriminate, has also affected the country’s Prime Minister Boris Johnson, who, according to the British media, is in intensive care, but his health remains stable.

 To observe how the British opinion has evolved on the emergency and who is managing it, two opinion polls were compared to deal with this issue in depth.

-The first survey was conducted in mid-March, between 12 and 13, when the infected people were reaching 800, with 10 deaths.
+The first survey was conducted in mid-March, between the 12th and 13th, when the number of infected people reached 800, with 10 deaths.

-Just on March 12 evening Boris Johnson gives an intervention in which he says that many will lose their loved ones and that no restrictive measures like the Italian ones are foreseen.
+Just on the evening of March 12, Boris Johnson gives an intervention in which he says that many will lose their loved ones and that no restrictive measures like the Italian ones are foreseen.

-The second survey was carried out at the end of the month, between 26 and 27 March, that is a few days after implementing the lockdown
+The second survey was carried out at the end of the month, between 26 and 27 March, which was a few days after implementing the lockdown

-On the morning of March 27, in addition, the prime minister announced that he was positive for Coronavirus, while the infections approached the 15,000 thresholds, with over 750 deaths.
+On the morning of March 27, in addition, the prime minister announced that he was positive for coronavirus, while the infections approached the 15,000 threshold, with over 750 deaths.

 In late March, 88% of Britons said they were worried about the epidemic, 15 points higher than two weeks earlier.
 The elders appear a little more concerned than the younger ones.